MicrosoftDocs/sql-docs/docs/relational-databases/integrated-acceleration/intel-quickassist.md

 ## Service start - after configuration

 After the feature is enabled, every time the SQL Server service starts, the SQL Server process looks for the required user space software library that interfaces with the hardware acceleration device driver API and loads the software assemblies if they are available.
-For the Intel QuickAssist Technology (QAT) accelerator, the user space library is QATZip.
+For the Intel QuickAssist Technology (QAT) accelerator, the user space library is QATzip.
 This library provides a number of features.
-The QATZip software library is a user space software API that can interface with the QAT kernel driver API.
+The QATzip software library is a user space software API that can interface with the QAT kernel driver API.
 It is used primarily by applications that are looking to accelerate the compression and decompression of files using one or more Intel QAT devices.

-In the case of the Windows operating system, there is a complimentary software library to QATZip, the Intel Intelligent Storage Library (ISA-L).
-This serves as a software fallback mechanism for QATZip in the case of hardware failure, and a software-based option when the hardware is not available.
+In the case of the Windows operating system, there is a complimentary software library to QATzip, the Intel Intelligent Storage Library (ISA-L).
+This serves as a software fallback mechanism for QATzip in the case of hardware failure, and a software-based option when the hardware is not available.

 > [!NOTE]
 > The unavailability of an Intel QAT hardware device doesn't prevent instances from performing backup or restore operations using the QAT_DEFLATE algorithm.
 If the physical device is not available, the software algorithm will be leveraged as a fallback solution.